 If you are just becoming interested in pressure canning but not sure where to begin or how to do it, this step-by-step guide will help learn where and how to begin canning low acid foods.
-The best way to learn how to use a pressure canner involves learning which foods to use in a pressure canner, which foods to avoid pressure canning, learn the parts of a pressure canner, learn about processing times by food and the correct pressures to use, and following a thorough step-by-step beginner guide to pressure canning.
+The best way to learn how to use a pressure canner involves learning what foods you can pressure can, which foods to avoid pressure canning, learn the parts of a pressure canner, learn about processing times by food and the correct pressures to use, and following a thorough step-by-step beginner guide to pressure canning.

 A Beginners/Dummies Step-By-Step Guide to follow when Pressure Canning

 As suggested by the National Center for Home Food Preservation

 - Pressure canner and all canner equipment (jump down the page to learn about the parts of a pressure canner)

 - Mason Jars with lids and sealing ring bands